piratepanda47/longan_nano_template/README.md

     $ tar -xjvf rv_linux_bare_*.tar.bz2
     $ mv rv_linux_bare_*/ toolchain_gd32v/
 **NOTE:** "toolchain_gd32v" and home directory is the toolchain name and path used in eclipse project setting.
 If you want use a differnt folder name or path then eclipse project setting will also need some update.
-#### b.
-Using GUI
+#### Using GUI
-1. Download the Toolchain from Nucleisys [website](https://www.nucleisys.com/download.php).
+1. Download the Toolchain from Nucleisys website (https://www.nucleisys.com/download.php).
-2. Extract the downloaded file and make sure that extracted folder contains a bin folder in its root.
+2. Extract the downloaded file and make sure that extracted folder contains a "bin" folder in its root.
-    :x: folder/folder/bin ...
+     * :x: folder/folder/bin ...
-    :white_check_mark: folder/bin ...
+     * :white_check_mark: folder/bin ...
 3. Rename the extracted root folder "toolchain_gd32v"
 4. Copy it to home directory i.e /home/<username>/